 Bloom Time: Summer to fall

 Helianthus californicus is an erect perennial herb with a thin, up to 10 feet (3 cm) tall stem.
 Leaves are lance-shaped, smooth or slightly toothed along the edges, and up to 8 inches (20 cm) long.
-The inflorescence holds several flower heads.
-Each head is supported by a base covered in long, pointed phyllaries that bend back as the head ages and develops fruit.
-The flower head has a fringe of golden yellow ray florets, each up to 1.2 inch (3 cm) long and a center filled with curly yellow and brown disc florets.
+The inflorescence holds several flower heads, each supported by a base covered in long pointed phyllaries that bend back as the head ages and develops fruit.
+The flower head has a fringe of golden yellow ray florets, each up to 1.2 inches (3 cm) long, and a center filled with curly yellow and brown disc florets.

 USDA hardiness zone 11a to 12a: from 30 °F (−1.1 °C) to 55 °F (+12.8 °C).